Military history of African Americans: African-American women soldiers in WWII

 Many African-American women served in the military during World War II in the Women's Army Corps or WAC.
 African-American women who served in the 6888th Central Postal Directory Battalion were stationed overseas in England and France.

 A quota of only 48 nurses was set for African-American women, and they were segregated from white nurses and white soldiers for much of the war.
 Eventually more black nurses enlisted.
 They were assigned to care for black soldiers.
 Black nurses were integrated into everyday life with their white colleagues.

 The first African-American woman sworn into the Navy Nurse Corps was Phyllis Mae Dailey, a Columbia University student from New York.
 She was the first of only four African-American women to serve as a Navy nurse during World War II.

 African-American soldiers in WW II combat

 Many black American soldiers served their country with distinction during World War II.
 There were 125,000 African Americans who were overseas in World War II (6.25% of all abroad soldiers).
+Throughout the war a total of 708 African Americans were killed in combat.
 Famous segregated units, such as the Tuskegee Airmen and 761st Tank Battalion and the lesser-known but equally distinguished 452nd Anti-Aircraft Artillery Battalion, proved their value in combat, and 2800 black troops who volunteered as replacements in the winter of 1944 not only served their country, but also their people in the fight for desegregation of all U.S. armed forces.
-This was finally done by order of President Harry S. Truman in July 1948 via Executive Order 9981 in the middle of the Korean War.
+This was finally done by order of President Harry S. Truman in July 1948 via Executive Order 9981.